Specifications for masks for sale

 Don’t touch your face when wearing your mask.
 Learn how to take off a mask safely here, and wash your hands afterwards.

 Children under 2 years, people having breathing difficulties, and people who cannot remove their own masks should not wear masks.
+Check that masks for children don't have pieces such as toggles and buttons that can become separated and pose a choking hazard.

 Though we are sure that many kinds of cloth block particle transmission, including aerosols, and including viruses, we don’t have direct evidence from clinical trials that wearing a mask reduces actual disease transmission in a community setting.
 We suggest wearing a mask altruistically, with confidence that this is reducing the contamination of the environment.
 We suggest remembering people who rely on lip reading to understand what is said, and responding with kindness, considering the level of exposure and risk if asked to remove a mask to facilitate communication.
 We suggest withholding judgement on those not wearing masks, given that their personal circumstances and physical health are unknown.